Safe continual learning in model predictive control with prescribed bounds on the tracking error: Problem formulation

 \textbf{Learning the model} is the third component of the overall task addressed in the present article.
-Since funnel MPC exhibits better controller performance, and robust funnel MPC is able to compensate for model-plant mismatches, it is desirable to improve the model {so that, preferably,} the control $u_{\rm FMPC}$ is sufficient to achieve the tracking task {with prescribed performance} for the unknown system while satisfying the input constraints~-- in other words, it is desirable that the funnel controller is inactive most of the time.
+Since funnel MPC exhibits better controller performance, and robust funnel MPC is able to compensate for model-plant mismatches, it is desirable to improve the model {so that, preferably,} the control $u_{\rm FMPC}$ is sufficient to achieve the tracking task {with prescribed performance} for the unknown system while satisfying the input constraints~-- in other words, it is desirable that the funnel controller is inactive.
 In \Cref{Def:Model} we identify and establish properties of the learning component such that learning and updating the model preserves the structure necessary for robust funnel MPC~\cite{BergDenn23}.
-The particular robustness w.r.t.\ model-plant mismatches of robust funnel MPC even allows to start with ``no model'', e.g., only an integrator chain, and then learn the remaining drift-dynamics.
+We emphasize that in the present work we do not focus on a particular learning scheme but establish some structural properties of a learning scheme suitable to be combined with robust funnel MPC.
+In \Cref{Sec:Learning-scheme} we discuss a variant of parameter identification as one possible instance of a learning scheme; however, we emphasize that the presented methodology is not restricted to this scheme.
+As a result, the robustness w.r.t. model-plant mismatches of robust funnel MPC even allows to start with ``no model'', e.g., only an integrator chain, and then learn the remaining drift-dynamics.
 This is considered in a numerical simulation in \Cref{Sec:Simulation}.